-Candidates must submit a completed application (DOWNLOAD HERE), a personal statement expressing their interest in pursuing a career in the patent field, as well as their resume.
+Candidates must submit a completed application (DOWNLOAD HERE) as well as their resume.
 Please note participants are responsible for their own lodging and transportation.

 Elaine Spector is a patent attorney with over 20 years of experience in intellectual property law and serves as Counsel at Harrity.
 Her current practice consists primarily of prosecuting patent applications with a focus on electromechanical technologies.
 Prior to joining Harrity & Harrity, Elaine worked in private practice for over 15 years handling various intellectual property matters, including patent application drafting and prosecution, trademark prosecution and enforcement, as well as litigating complex patent cases in federal courts.
 Elaine’s extensive litigation experience provides her with a unique perspective in prosecuting patent applications.
 Most recently, Elaine worked in-house for 6 years at Johns Hopkins Technology Ventures, where she managed over 500 matters in medical and software related technologies.

 Elaine is passionate about fostering diversity and inclusion in the legal field.
 She is chair of the Harrity Diversity Committee and leads the Women’s Committee at Harrity.
 Additionally, she is the Canada and Central/South America Liaison for the AIPLA Women in IP Law Committee and chair of AIPLA’S Women in IP Law Outreach subcommittee.
 Elaine is also a member of the IPO Diversity Committee Management Team and a Board Member at No More Stolen Childhoods.